 - "What is your budget?"

 Pro Tip: When explaining the benefits of your solution, focus only on those functionalities that are critical for your buyer's business.
 Don't talk at length about every possible feature as this can overshadow the most important aspects that help solve your buyer's challenges and confuse them.

 7. Qualify or disqualify the lead

 As you ask the questions, try to interpret the answers and see whether the lead qualifies for any of your use cases.
 Then, pick a few criteria that will help you to either qualify or disqualify your lead as a potential buyer.

 8. Close the call

-By this step, you will already have enough information about the lead to make your decision.
+By this step, you will already have had enough information about the lead to make your decision.
 So let’s take a look at how to close the call in both situations, whether your lead is a good or a bad fit.

 How to close the call when the lead is unqualified?

 Instead of simply wishing each other best of luck, get something valuable out of your call.
-Ask if they know anyone who would need or be interested in your product or service.
+Ask if they know anyone who would need or might be interested in your product or service.
 You can additionally give recommendations for other services that might be a better fit for them.